Anand1907/cordova-plugin-check-services/README.md

 # Cordova Check Installed Service Plugin

-Plugin to check from where app is installed from
+Plugin to check from where app is installed from like Play Store, Baidu , Amazon etc.

 ## Using